carfreesc/carfreesc.github.io/notes.md

 There is a network of bicycle routes of various kinds.
 There are a few nice off-road, fairly long distance routes that connect various parts of town over distances of a couple miles.
 Closer to downtown, the bike options consist primarily of unprotected lanes on roadways.
 The ["Next Generation Safety and Mobility Plan"](https://statecollegepa.civilspace.io/en/projects/next-generation-connectivity-and-mobility-plan-nextgen-plan) envisions some improvements in this area -- stay tuned.
 Really, State College's greatest bicycling asset is that it's just not that big and you can usually find a combination of quiet residental streets and the bike paths to take you where you need to go.

 The local bus service is provided by the Centre Area Transit Authority (CATA).
 CATA nowadays offers fixed-line bus service between the denser housing developments and downtown, with other areas served by CATAGO! paratransit, in which you request a ride and a smaller vehicle will be dispatched to pick you up and deliver you to a stop to transfer to a regular bus.
-This can be convenient, but unfortunately it is difficult to rely on it.
+This can be convenient, although the necessary transfer means it's often not the speediest option.

 TODO: A map with labelings of main neighborhoods and the bigger apartment complexes.